 GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY

-Golden damselfish (Amblyglyphidodon aureus) by a sea fan coral.
-This fish inhabits coral reefs in the tropical Indo-Pacific region, from the eastern Indian Ocean to Micronesia.
-It prefers steep reef walls and areas of fast current, where it feeds on the zooplankton the current carries.
-It lays its eggs on sea fan and sea whip corals, which also prefer areas of high current.
-It can reach a maximum length of around 13 centimetres.
+Golden damselfish (Amblyglyphidodon aureus) on a coral reef.
+This fish inhabits reefs in the tropical Indo-Pacific region, from the eastern Indian Ocean to the Pacific islands.
+It prefers steep reef walls with strong currents, where it feeds on zooplankton.
+It can reach a length of around 13 centimetres.
+Its striking colour has made it a popular fish in the aquarium trade.
 Photographed in the Andaman Sea, Thailand.

 Model release not required.
 Property release not required.